shahad-mahmud/ML_resources/readme.md

 ## Convolutional Neural Networks (CNN)
 - [Convolutional Neural Networks for Visual Recognition](https://cs231n.github.io/convolutional-networks/) (*blog*): An in depth discussion on CNN and its operations.
 Includes both visual and mathematical concepts.

+# L
+## LSTM
+- [Understanding LSTM Networks](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) (*blog*): A good introduction to RNN and discussion of the problem.
+Then why LSTM is needed and block by block explanation.